Sonofabitch stew: Recipes

 Frank X. Tolbert's 1962 history of chili con carne, A Bowl of Red, discusses sonofabitch stew as well.
 Tolbert suggests that the chuck wagon cooks borrowed the idea for the stew from the cooking of the Plains Indians.
 He also specifies a recipe that never includes onions, tomatoes, or potatoes.

 Alternative names

 In addition to "sonofabitch stew", the dish was known as "rascal stew" or "SOB stew", or fitted with the name of any unpopular figure at the time: for example, "Cleveland stew" in honor of Grover Cleveland, a president in disfavor with the cowboys displaced from the Cherokee Strip.
 "In the presence of ladies", reports a 1942 Gourmet magazine piece, the dish was commonly called "son-of-a-gun stew" instead.
 The "polite" name is used in the Gunsmoke episode "Long, Long Trail" in 1961 (7.6), also Gunsmoke Matt's Love Story in 1973 (19.3) and Disney's 1975 movie adaptation of The Apple Dumpling Gang.
+In the TV series Yellowstone, the character 'Teeter' cooks the stew for her co-workers, referring to it as "Sum' bitch" (4.4).